-Christophe Febvre is completing his first term as a member of the PSD Board of Education.
+Christophe Febvre is a member of the PSD Board of Education.
 He has focused his energy on developing a positive and constructive relationship with a new superintendent; collaboratively developing strong and meaningful new District Ends; supporting education that reaches and enables passions for all students; nurturing ideas in support of creativity in education and system wide social and emotional learning; and actively contemplating the future of education in our community.
 Christophe, a native of Fort Collins, is married with three lively, post-teen kids who all graduated from PSD.
 He is an electrical engineer and a small business owner who started DGCD, Inc. with partners in 2001 and has actively participated in managing and growing the company into a vibrant Front Range engineering design services firm.
 Prior to starting DGCD he spent 12 years as a hardware design engineer employed by Hewlett-Packard, Lexmark, and iTi (a Boulder tech start-up).
 Christophe earned his B.S. and M.S. in Electrical Engineering from the University of Colorado, has two patents to his name, volunteered in schools and coached youth soccer for many years, and was a member the City of Fort Collins Economic Advisory Commission.

 Judi Hofmeister taught theater, dance, and vocal music for the last twenty years and sat as chair of the Performing Arts Department at DCHS.
 In 2000, Judi was selected for the first phase of developing and piloting the International Baccalaureate (IB) dance program.
 Today the IB Dance program at DCHS continues to be the only one of its kind in the state of Colo.
 Judi has had the opportunity to be an author for the Colorado Department of Education’s (CDE) Colorado Academic Standards (CAS) in dance, and was awarded Dance Educator for 2009 by the Colorado Dance Alliance (CDA).
 Judi continues her work of developing performing arts curriculum for Lone Tree Arts Center, as facilitator for the CDE Dance Curriculum Project, and as a reviewer for the National Coalition for Core Arts Standards in Dance (NCCAS).
 She is also a member of the Colorado Dance Endorsement Committee.